conoroshea1996/elderJsTest/src/routes/textPages/eu-general-data-protection-regulation-gdpr.md

 ---
-title: "EU General Data Protection Regulation (GDPR)"
+title: 'EU General Data Protection Regulation (GDPR)'
-description: "Find out more about what GDPR is all about and how HireHive is GDPR compliant."
+description: 'Find out more about what GDPR is all about and how HireHive is GDPR compliant.'
-date: "2017 Oct 18"
+date: '2017 Oct 18'
-seoTitle: "EU General Data Protection Regulation (GDPR) | HireHive"
+seoTitle: 'EU General Data Protection Regulation (GDPR) | HireHive'
-seoDescription: "What is GDPR?
+seoDescription: 'What is GDPR?
 In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR).
-It came into effect on May 25th."
+It came into effect on May 25th.'
 ---

 ### **What is GDPR?**